saniavn/Ask-Me-Anything/README.md

 # Ask-Me-Anything-chatbot-for-kids
 <p align="justify"> Ask Me Anthing is a child-friendly chatbot that is specialized in three topics: Astronomy, Sneakers and Shoes, and Dinosaurs.
-It sends the user's query to the OpenAI API chatGPT modle 3 and retrieves a response based on the user's age and topic selection.
+It sends the user's query to the OpenAI API's ChatGPT model 3 and retrieves a response based on the user's age and topic selection.
 User input and AI-generated responses are then added to a conversation history file based on the user name and grade. </p>

 ## Features:
 Implemented dynamic image updating functionality: